Hero Background

 Step 2: Prioritize high-impact zones

 Kitchens and baths typically offer the biggest wins because they combine water use, energy use, moisture, and heavy daily wear.
+If you’re dealing with older-home headaches, read common kitchen problems in older Woodlands homes.

 Step 3: Build a “performance scope” before a “finish scope”